ssbanerje/ssbanerje.github.io/content/publications/dsn2019_bdlfi/index.md

 This paper presents *Bayesian Deep Learning based Fault Injection* (BDLFI), a novel methodology for fault injection in neural networks (NNs) or more generally differentiable programs.
-BFI uses (1) Bayesian Deep Learning to model the propagation of faults, and (2) Markov Chain Monte Carlo inference to quantify the effect of faults on the outputs of a NN.
+BDLFI uses (1) Bayesian Deep Learning to model the propagation of faults, and (2) Markov Chain Monte Carlo inference to quantify the effect of faults on the outputs of a NN.
 We demonstrate BDLFI on two representative networks and find that our results challenge pre-existing results